What is Public Policy?

 PLCY 2465.
 Financial Management For Public, Health, and Not-for-Profit Organizations.

 This course focuses on financial aspects of not-for-profit organizations.
 The objectives of this course include helping students (1) learn the basics of not-for-profit accounting and the construction of their financial reports, (2) become more intelligent users of the financial statements of nonprofit organizations such as private colleges, hospitals, charities, and cultural institutions and (3) better understand the factors that affect the financial condition and financial performance of such entities.

 PLCY 2475.
-Social Justice and Advocacy: Organizations, Strategies, and Framing.
+Social Justice and Advocacy: Strategies for Change.